TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/getting_started/download_and_install.md

         $ pip3 install pyserial xmodem tqdm --proxy={your proxy server web-link and port}

+- In MacOS,
+  - Do below in MacOS zsh shell to install python3

+        $ brew install python3

+  - Check the python version by doing below

+        $ python3 --version

+  - Check if the python package manager "pip" is installed, by default pip should be installed along with python.

+        $ pip3 --version

+  - Install below additional packages via "pip" that are needed for the flashing tools.
+If you are behind a corporate firewall make sure to pass the server name and port for the proxy as shown below.
+If proxy is not needed keep `--proxy=` as blank.

+        $ pip3 install pyserial xmodem tqdm --proxy={your proxy server web-link and port}

 ### OpenSSL {#INSTALL_OPENSSL}

 - OpenSSL is needed for signing the bootloader and application images when booting using a bootloader.